wftutorials/wftutorials-docs/Tutorials for wfTutorials for programming.md

 Topics you can write these tutorials on.
 These topics show show important features of the language.

+- Create a shopping inventory.
+- Create a tools inventory.
+- Creating a Student database.
+- Creating an event management tool.
+- Creating a calculator.
-- Creating graphics.
-Draw a triangle or square.
+- Creating a Chat.
+- Create a task management app
+- Create a project management tool.
+- Or one that you suggested. (let me know of course)

+The topic should show different features of the language where applicable.

+- Working with UI interfraces.
+Buttons, Textareas, dropdowns, Windows and dialogues.
 - Rendering a data list or table.
 Filter the table or list.
+- Working with time, calendars, dropdown elements.
-- Creating a countdown timer
+- Connecting to a web api
-- Web scraping and parse XML and html data.
 - File management.
 Saving, editing and viewing files.
-- Pulling data from an API or website or weblink.
+- Menu items and lists.
-- Working with sockets and multi threading.
+- Context menus and right clicking.
-- Creating a  gui calculator.
-- Working with GUI elements.
+- Events